 Emissions trading internationally

 Finally, it is worth mentioning that Germany is one of the few countries that not only met its Kyoto targets, but surpassed them with flying colors.
-The Germans had what sounds like a relatively ambitious target of a 21 percent reduction below the level of 1990 by the end of 2012 (the UK's target was a 12.5 percent reduction; France's, zero percent), but 10 percent of that was related to the special situation of the former East Germany, whose decrepit industrial sector was shut down or revamped in the 1990s.
+The Germans had what sounds like a relatively ambitious target of a 21 percent reduction below the level of 1990 by the end of 2012, but 10 percent of that was related to the special situation of the former East Germany, whose decrepit industrial sector was shut down or revamped in the 1990s.
 Nonetheless, Germany overshot the target by a wide margin, reducing its emissions by 24.7 percent by the end of 2012.
-At the end of 2014, the reduction had reached 27 percent.
+At the end of 2016, the reduction had reached 27.6 percent.